MitinPavel/current_user/README.md

 bundle install
 ```

-__Note__: CurrentUser assumes your application already has a few users in its database.
+__Note__: CurrentUser assumes your application already has a few users.
-So if the assumption is false, please see "Add users to database" section
+So if the assumption is false, create User active record class AND/OR add several users to the database.
-and return to the getting started guide.

 Run the generator: